Essential Properties Realty Trust (NYSE:EPRT) Issues FY 2021 Earnings Guidance

-Essential Properties Realty Trust (NYSE:EPRT) updated its FY 2021 earnings guidance on Monday.
+Essential Properties Realty Trust (NYSE:EPRT) issued an update on its FY 2021 earnings guidance on Monday morning.
 The company provided EPS guidance of 1.220-1.260 for the period.
 The company issued revenue guidance of -.

-A number of research analysts recently weighed in on the company.
-Bank of America raised Essential Properties Realty Trust from an underperform rating to a buy rating in a research report on Tuesday, April 13th.
-Credit Suisse Group lifted their target price on Essential Properties Realty Trust from $24.00 to $27.00 and gave the stock an outperform rating in a report on Monday.
-Raymond James lifted their target price on Essential Properties Realty Trust from $24.00 to $25.00 and gave the stock an outperform rating in a report on Tuesday, March 16th.
-Mizuho lifted their target price on Essential Properties Realty Trust from $26.00 to $28.00 and gave the stock a buy rating in a report on Monday, April 19th.
-Finally, The Goldman Sachs Group started coverage on Essential Properties Realty Trust in a report on Friday, January 22nd.
-They issued a buy rating for the company.
-One analyst has rated the stock with a sell rating, two have assigned a hold rating and six have given a buy rating to the stock.
-The company presently has an average rating of Buy and an average target price of $21.95.
+Several analysts recently issued reports on the stock.
+Raymond James boosted their price objective on shares of Essential Properties Realty Trust from $24.00 to $25.00 and gave the company an outperform rating in a report on Tuesday, March 16th.
+The Goldman Sachs Group assumed coverage on Essential Properties Realty Trust in a research report on Friday, January 22nd.
+They set a buy rating for the company.
+Truist boosted their price objective on Essential Properties Realty Trust from $23.00 to $26.00 in a report on Tuesday, March 16th.
+Truist Securities boosted their price target on shares of Essential Properties Realty Trust from $23.00 to $26.00 in a research note on Tuesday, March 16th.
+Finally, Bank of America upgraded Essential Properties Realty Trust from an underperform rating to a buy rating in a research note on Tuesday, April 13th.
+One equities research analyst has rated the stock with a sell rating, two have given a hold rating and six have assigned a buy rating to the company.
+The stock currently has an average rating of Buy and a consensus target price of $21.95.

-The business also recently announced a quarterly dividend, which was paid on Thursday, April 15th.
-Investors of record on Wednesday, March 31st were given a dividend of $0.24 per share.
-The ex-dividend date was Tuesday, March 30th.
-This represents a $0.96 annualized dividend and a yield of 3.63%.
-Essential Properties Realty Trust’s dividend payout ratio (DPR) is presently 152.38%.
+The company also recently announced a quarterly dividend, which was paid on Thursday, April 15th.
+Stockholders of record on Wednesday, March 31st were issued a $0.24 dividend.
+This represents a $0.96 annualized dividend and a dividend yield of 3.70%.
+The ex-dividend date of this dividend was Tuesday, March 30th.
+Essential Properties Realty Trust’s payout ratio is 152.38%.

 Essential Properties Realty Trust, Inc, a real estate company, acquires, owns, and manages single-tenant properties in the United States.
 The company leases its properties to middle-market companies, such as restaurants, car washes, automotive services, medical and dental services, convenience stores, equipment rental, entertainment, early childhood education, and health and fitness on a long-term basis.